 Did your employer opt into Texas’ workers’ compensation system?
 Are they a non-subscriber?
 Why does the difference matter if you’ve been hurt on the job?
 What steps do you need to take to recover the compensation you need and deserve?

-You’re dealing with a painful physical injury and trying to recover from the trauma of your workplace accident.
+You’re dealing with a painful physical injury and trying to recover from the trauma of your workplace accident in Dallas.
 This isn’t the time for you to navigate these and other important issues.
 The good news is that you’re not alone.

 Our personal injury attorney in Dallas is ready to tackle your case, determine all potential avenues for legal action, and work to secure a meaningful financial award on your behalf.